Included Tools and Supports:

 And that all starts with “hmmm, what if…”

-If I’ve learned anything over my 20-plus year career as an academic, speaker and coach, is that mindset matters.
+If I’ve learned anything over my 20-plus years as an academic, speaker, and student success strategist, it is that mindset matters.
 If you think, “Nah, I can’t do that”….you probably won’t, because you have already decided whatever “that” is, is not for you.

 Same goes for who YOU believe you are.